T

 Insider tips

-• Valletta is a UNESCO World Heritage site; take your time to appreciate the details.
+• Valletta is a UNESCO World Heritage site; take your time to appreciate its architecture.

 Packing highlights